FlutterFlow/flutterflow-documentation/docs/Integrations/payments/revenuecat.md

 ### Restore Purchases [Action]

-Using this action, you can allow users to re-activate the subscription he has already paid for.
+Using this action, you can allow users to re-activate the subscription they have already paid for.
 This is helpful when a user has reinstalled the app or logged in to a new device.

 :::info